AviatrixSystems/Docs/HowTos/transit_gateway_peering_with_private_network_workflow.rst

   - Refer to `Connect Your Data Center to AWS <https://aws.amazon.com/getting-started/projects/connect-data-center-to-aws/>`_

-  - Refer to `Equinix ECX Fabric AWS Direct Connect <https://docs.equinix.com/en-us/Content/Interconnection/ECXF/connections/ECXF-aws-direct-connect.htm>`_ if users select Equinix solution.
-This is just an example here.

 Please adjust the topology depending on your requirements.

 Step 1.1.
 Build AWS Direct Connect
 -----------------------------------

+  - Refer to `Equinix ECX Fabric AWS Direct Connect <https://docs.equinix.com/en-us/Content/Interconnection/ECXF/connections/ECXF-aws-direct-connect.htm>`_ if users select Equinix solution.
+This is just an example here.

 Step 1.2.
 Associate AWS VGW to AWS Transit VPC
 -----------------------------------------------

+	- Login AWS VPC Portal

+	- Click the hyperlink "Virtual Private Gateways" under sidebar "VIRTUAL PRIVATE NETWORK (VPN)"

+	- Select the Virtual Private Gateway that you have the private virtual interface to AWS Direct Connect

+	- Click the button "Actions"

+	- Click the hyperlink "Attach to VPC"

+	- Select the AWS Transit VPC and click the button "Yes, Attach"

 Workflow on building underlay connectivity for private network with Azure ExpressRoute
 =======================================================================================